 Here are some neat examples of how to use the heat map (all of these were created by creating two sets of attributes on a template).
 For help in settings these up, feel free to contact your Customer Success Manager.

 For example, here is a RAG status count (everything that is Red, Amber or Green), separated by project portfolio.
 This basically shows us at a glance which portfolios are struggling and others that are doing well.
+For help in setting up a RAG formula visit the bottom of the Formula attribute article.

 Below is another heat map that plots all projects based on what portfolio and balanced scorecard they fall under.